Published on April 12, 2023

 Although Yandex is a Russia-focused search engine, optimizing for Yandex is a priority for those companies looking to enter the Russian market, so we decided to add it to this list.

-The good news is that Yandex is very straightforward in their documentation about handling JavaScript: “The Yandex robot can index an AJAX site if each page of the site has an HTML version.”
+The good news is that Yandex is very straightforward in its documentation about handling JavaScript: “The Yandex robot can index an AJAX site if each page of the site has an HTML version.”

 The problem with this approach is that it’s an unsustainable process for large sites that requires months of work and a significant upfront investment.
 On the other hand, it is unviable for highly dynamic pages, as it would require a level of rigidness most SPAs are not built for.